• Home /

 What are some examples of relationships that are non-arm’s length transactions?

-A few non-obvious examples of non-arm’s length transactions in real estate include a property manager buying from a landlord they represent, a real estate developer buying a home from a contractor they frequently employ, a landlord selling to their tenant, a neighbor selling a home without an impartial intermediary, and a real estate agent buying from a client they’ve previously advised or represented.
+A few non-obvious examples of non-arm’s-length transactions in real estate include a property manager buying from a landlord they represent, a real estate developer buying a home from a contractor they frequently employ, a landlord selling to their tenant, a neighbor selling a home without an impartial intermediary, and a real estate agent buying from a client they have previously advised or represented.

-An arms-length transaction in real estate is a purchase in which the home buyer and seller are unrelated in their business and personal lives, which ensures a fair market value for the home.
-TABLE OF CONTENTS → A Longer Definition: Arms-Length Transaction → Questions Home Buyers Ask About About Arm’s-Length Transactions A Longer Definition: Arms-Length Transaction An […]
+An arms-length transaction in real estate is a purchase in which the home buyer and seller are unrelated in their business and personal lives.
+This ensures a fair market value for the home.
+TABLE OF CONTENTS → A Longer Definition: Arms-Length Transaction → Questions Home Buyers Ask About Arm’s-Length Transactions A Longer Definition: Arms-Length Transaction An arms-length […]

 Find out what you can purchase today